raspberrypi/documentation/linux/usage/text-editors.md

 ### Text Editor

-When using Raspbian Desktop, in the accessories menu there is an option to run a Text Editor.
+When using Raspberry Pi OS Desktop, in the accessories menu there is an option to run a Text Editor.
 This is a simple editor which opens in a window like a normal application.
 It allows use of the mouse and keyboard, and has tabs and syntax highlighting.

 You can use keyboard shortcuts, such as `Ctrl + S` to save a file and `Ctrl + X` to exit.